babylonlabs-io/finality-provider/docs/finality-provider-operation.md

 the config file to use this key name.
 This key will be used for all interactions with the Babylon chain, including finality provider registration and transaction signing.

-Please verify the `chain-id` and other network parameters from the official Babylon Networks repository at [https://github.com/babylonlabs-io/networks/tree/main/bbn-test-5/finality-providers](https://github.com/babylonlabs-io/networks/tree/main/bbn-test-5/finality-providers)

-> ⚠️ **Important**: Funding Your Babylon Account
-> * You need to have funds in your Babylon account to submit transactions
-> * Block vote transactions get their gas refunded
-> * Public randomness submissions require you to pay gas fees
-> * For testnet operations, you can get funds from our [faucet]()
-> * For mainnet operations, see the required funds documentation [here]()

 ### 4.3.
 Configure Your Finality Provider

 Edit the `config.toml` file in your finality provider home directory with the following parameters: